-The 58th Annual MREC Conference will be held February 12-14, 2020 in La Crosse, WI at the Radisson Hotel.
+The 58th Annual MREC Conference was held February 12-14, 2020 in La Crosse, WI at the Radisson Hotel.

-- There will be a pre-conference workshop during the afternoon of February 12, 2020, on Updates on Dairy Farm Management.
+- A pre-conference workshop February 12, 2020 covered Updates on Dairy Farm Management.

 Stray Voltage Investigator’s Courses

 - Three levels of classes in Stray Voltage Investigation for dairy producers and agricultural professionals are typically held each year.
 Stray Voltage Investigator’s Classes were developed by the University of Wisconsin, Public Service Commission of Wisconsin, and the Wisconsin Department of Agriculture, Trade, and Consumer Protection.
 In 2020, Introduction and Intermediate classes will be held in May at Arlington, Wisconsin.
 An Advanced class may be held in the fall in Madison, Wisconsin.

 - Instructors are Paul Ortmann of Idaho Power, Doug Reinemann of the University of Wisconsin, and Robert Fick, Brian Costello, and Michael Haas of Alliant Energy.

 - Similar classes will likely be held in 2021.
 Brochures for the 2020 classes are not yet available, but the information from 2019 is very similar and you can follow the links below to see the old versions (from 2019)

 - View the brochure for the 2019 Intro and Intermediate classes here.
 View the brochure for the 2019 Advanced class here.

 Credit for Professional Training: